Find out which bitcoin debit card meets your needs when it comes to convenience, fees and currency support.

 BTC and USD are the most commonly supported currencies worldwide, but the supported cryptocurrencies and fiat currencies will vary by card.

-For example, CoinJar debit cards only support BTC and AUD, while TenX supports USD and European fiat currencies plus a wide range of cryptocurrencies.
+For example, CoinJar Swipe debit cards only support BTC and AUD, but projects like TenX aim to provide support for a wider range of fiat and cryptocurrencies.

 Make sure your chosen cryptocurrency debit card supports both the fiat and cryptocurrencies you want.